by Andrew Tropin, Ramin Honary

 the source-info facility of the host system).
 When no

-source-location API is available, the assert/location,
+source-location API is available, the assertion/location,

 test/location, and suite/location keys